 There was a fumbling at the front door downstairs, and then the sound of an angry mutter, before heavy steps stamped across the boards.

-If it was Silas, we’ll have to confront him.
+If it’s Silas, we’ll have to confront him.
 Right here and now, Wade tensed.

 The footsteps were heavy on the stairs.
 The man sounded large, or tired.